Wandmalfarbe/pandoc-latex-template/README.md

    ```
    bash
+   Copy code
    pandoc example.md -o example.pdf --from markdown --template eisvogel --listings
    ```

    where `example.md` is the markdown file you want to convert to PDF.

 In order to have nice headers and footers you need to supply metadata to your document.
-You can do that with a [YAML metadata block](http://pandoc.org/MANUAL.html#extension-yaml_metadata_block) at the top of your markdown document (see the [example markdown file](https://chatgpt.com/c/examples/basic-example/document.md)).
+You can do that with a [YAML metadata block](http://pandoc.org/MANUAL.html#extension-yaml_metadata_block) at the top of your markdown document (see the [example markdown file](https://github.com/Wandmalfarbe/pandoc-latex-template/blob/master/examples/basic-example/document.md)).
 Your markdown document may look like the following:

 ```
----
+yamlCopy code---
 title: "The Document Title"
 author: [Example Author, Another Author]
 date: "2017-02-20"
 keywords: [Markdown, Example]
 ...

-Here is the actual document text...
 ```

 ### Custom Template Variables